KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

    - Waterfall

 Below the general steps to be followed to insert a chart.
-After selecting the dataset and clicking the *Add widget* icon the chart gallery opens to pick up desired chart to draw.
+After selecting the dataset and clicking the *Add widget* icon the chart gallery opens to pick up the desired chart to draw.
-Once a chart has been selected The *Data* section or *Editor* opens.
+Once a chart has been selected The *Data* section opens.
 Here it is possible to drag and drop your column(s) into:
    - the *Dimension(s)* area, for measures
    - the *Values* area, for attributes.